What is AAR?

 AAR is the means by which student contact hours are collected and assigned to instructors for the purposes of meeting Florida State (the 12 Hour Law) and Federal (effort reporting) requirements to document the amount of time instructors spend on instructional activity as opposed to research or administrative time.
 AAR is required to be completed campus-wide by all academic units offering courses.

-Specifically, AAR consists of four primary functions:
+Specifically, AAR consists of five primary functions:

 - Identifying the instructor(s) of a course,